Hiroaki-K4/DSA-Dojo/README.md

 Set Bit shifts 1 over by i bits, creating a value like 00010000.
 By performing an OR with num, only the value at bit i will change.
 All other bits of the mask are zero and will not affect num.

 ### Clear Bit
-This method operates in almost the reverse of setBi t.
+This method operates in almost the reverse of setBit.
 First, we create a number like 11101111 by creating the reverse of it (00010000) and negating it.
 Then, we perform an AND with num.
 This will clear the ith bit and leave the remainder unchanged.

 #### clearBitsMSBthroughI
 To clear all bits from the most significant bit through i (inclusive), we create a mask with a 1 at the ith bit (1 << i).
 Then, we subtract 1 from it, giving us a sequence of 0s followed by i ls.
 We then AND our number with this mask to leave just the last i bits.